erincalhoun/fair-training-sop/docs/develop.md

 - relevant to their needs
 - at an appropriate level

 Describe the specific topics covered and how they relate to the intended audience's professional interests or research areas.
-Indicate the level of complexity or expertise required, preferably with specific terms, for example with [EBI's Competency Hub](https://competency.ebi.ac.uk/develop-your-courses).
+Indicate the level of complexity or expertise required, preferably with specific terms.
 ### Specify prerequisites
 **Knowledge:**